Moien22/justcheck/README.md

 # justcheck
-This repo is to just check how git works
+This repo is to just check how git works br checking